eyedeekay/sam-forwarder/docs/USAGE.md

   -accesslist value
     	Specify an access list member(can be used multiple times) -c	Client proxy mode(true or false)
-  -cr string
+  -conv string
+    	Display the base32 and base64 values of a specified .i2pkeys file -cr string
     	Encrypt/decrypt the key files with a passfile -css string